 Visit nearby Derwent Reservoir, Blanchland, Durham, Hexham, Hadrian's Wall and the Heritage Coast, all wonderful days out.

 One king-size mezzanine double bedroom with dressing room and en-suite bathroom with bath, shower over, basin and WC.
 Kitchen.
-Sitting room with dining area and woodburner.
+Sitting room with dining area, woodburner and traditional sofa bed.

 About the location